paperdave/BunHotKey/README.md

 A linux desktop automation tool providing programmable macros using Bun, a fast JavaScript runtime.
 It exposes an API to define macro keys, as well as many functions to interact with your system and the various applications I use.

+**Note** - Only available on Linux with X11.
+It probably isn't possible to support Wayland, but MacOS and Windows could be supported in the future.
+If you're interested in helping that effort, please reach out.

 > The demo below is not implemented and is more of a sketch of what I want to achieve

 ```ts